topocm/topocm_content/src/w0_background/band_structures.md

 Let us summarize this review of bandstructures:
 * Quantum mechanics views electrons as waves described by the Schrodinger equation.
-* The Schrodinger equation when written in a basis of orbitals becomes a matrix eigenvalue problem from linear algebra.
+* The Schrodinger equation written in a basis of orbitals becomes a matrix eigenvalue problem from linear algebra.
 * The Schrodinger equation for electrons in crystals can be solved using Bloch's theorem, where crystal momentum $k$ is a good quantum number.
 * The crystal momentum $k$ is periodic within the Brillouin zone.
 * We can treat the crystal momentum $k$ as a derivative when $k$ is small - called the $k\cdot p$ approximation.